Factors affecting the sustainable financing of earnings-related pensions

 When life expectancy increases, pensions are also paid for a longer time

 Finns’ life expectancy has increased rapidly over the last few decades.
 The life expectancy of a 65-year-old man in 1990 was just shy of 14 years, and that of a woman almost 18 years.
-According to the latest data for 2019, the life expectancy of a 65-year-old man is 18.5 years and that of a woman 22 years.
+In 2021, the equivalent life expectancy at 65 was 18.5 years for a man and 21.9 years for a woman.

 The older a person lives, the longer he or she is paid a pension.
 Thus, as life expectancy has increased, the average payment period for pensions has also increased.
 The pension reforms that came into force in 2005 and 2017 have responded to the increase in life expectancy both by raising the retirement age and by introducing a life expectancy coefficient that limits the increase in pension expenditure due to longer life expectancy and encourages people to continue working.